INFO-4602-5602/Group-3-Final-Project-Pizza-Pals/README.md

 REPORT:

-The file named " ___ " is our final report.
+The file named "INFO 4602 - Research Paper.docx" is our final report.
 In here you will find a description of the three analyses we did, as well as our results.
 We included an 'Introduction", a "Related Work", and a "Conclusion" section.
 Lastly we listed our sources.

 ARTIFACTS: